-- A federally insured financial institution, bank, savings & loan association, savings bank, or credit union located in lowa must be used. - The title of the trust account must include the word "trust" in its name. - The account must be interest-bearing unless specific requirements are met as explained later in the manual. - Duplicate deposit slips and pre-numbered checks should bear the same name as the name of the real estate trust account.
+- A federally insured depository institution, bank, savings & loan association, savings bank, or credit union. - The title of the trust account must include the word "trust" in its name. - The account must be interest-bearing unless specific requirements are met as explained later in the manual. - Duplicate deposit slips and pre-numbered checks should bear the same name as the name of the real estate trust account.